 - Both Nancy Drew and The Hardy Boys have outlived their most important creators.
 Edward Stratemeyer (who created the concept), Mildred Wirt Benson (Nancy's most prominent ghostwriter), Leslie McFarlane (the Hardys' most prominent ghostwriter), and Harriet Stratemeyer Adams (the editor whose borderline Orwellian Retcons of the series kept them from fading away) have all passed away, but new books are still being written.

-- Star Trek, starting from season 4 of Star Trek: The Next Generation.
+- Star Trek, whose creator Gene Roddenberry died partway through the fifth season of Star Trek: The Next Generation.

 - Geoff Mcqueen, the creator of The Bill, died in 1995.
 The series ended in 2010.

 - Kamen Rider; Shotaro Ishinomori's death is considered the starting point of the franchise's Heisei era (Kamen Rider Kuuga onwards).

 - The Ultra Series; Eiji Tsuburaya passed before Return of Ultraman was finished being written.

 - The Muppets are still alive and kicking, even after Jim Henson and many of the other people involved with the Muppets have died.
 There have been several cases of The Character Died with Him that never lasted long, Scooter being a notable example.

 - Doctor Who has outlived Sydney Newman (who came up with the initial idea), Verity Lambert (who was the original producer), David Whitaker (the original script editor), and Anthony Coburn (who wrote the first story).